CDPHE/illumina-preprocess-assembly/README.md

 # illumina-preprocess-assembly:

-preprocessing and assembly workflows for nanopore data
+preprocessing and assembly workflows for Illumina MiSeq data

 ## IlluminaPreprocessAssembly.wdl
 The IlluminaPreprocessAssembly.wdl workflow was developed for the preprocessing and assembly of Illumina MiSeq sequencing of SARS-CoV-2 to be run on the GCP Terra platform.
 It takes paired-end fastq files as input.